userhas404d/terraform-aws-ldap-maintainer/README.md

 ## ToDo

-- [ ] confirm if the password last changed value can be overridden
 - [ ] implement autodocstring across functions
-- [ ] run through an end to end test
 - [ ] create screen capture of workflow
-- [ ] s3 objects should be deleted after 30 days
 - [ ] determine how to validate the user
     - get group members from a target security group and check the user's email against them? would require the slack library in slack-listener to query the user's email address
     - lock the integration to a specific channel?